“Teaching kids to count is fine, but teaching them what counts is best.” –Bob Talbert

 Step 3:

-Discussion: Ask the students questions such as: How would you feel in this situation?
-How would you feel if, instead of asking you to do the dishes, your mom or dad came home with your favorite treat?
+you feel if, instead of asking you to do the dishes, your mom or dad came home

 Step 4: